 Objections are the things that are stopping people from becoming customers.
 They are typically common concerns or reservations that block someone from fully committing.
 In any sales process, there will always be objections, but as you talk to more customers you will unveil more of the problems that you should be addressing in your sales pitch; in this case, your sales pitch is your online course sales page.

 In advance of writing any copy, you might also want to think about potential objections so you can weave it into your online course sales page as you go.
 If you can anticipate and address these objections early on, you’ll be more likely to achieve a sale.

 - Is this relevant to me right now?

 - Can I access the course with ease?

-Provided your course is the right fit for someone, by including seamlessly handling objections throughout your sales copy, you’ll increase your chances of a sale by 60%.
+Provided your course is the right fit for someone, by including responses to potential objections throughout your sales copy, you’ll increase your chances of a sale without needing to get involved.

 The online course sales page structure